About Miami

 Overview:

-1. Cuban Sandwich: A Miami classic, this sandwich features roasted pork, ham, Swiss cheese, pickles, mustard, and sometimes salami on Cuban bread.
+1. Cuban Sandwich: A Miami classic, this sandwich is filled with roasted pork, ham, Swiss cheese, pickles, and mustard on crispy Cuban bread.

-2. Stone Crab: Miami is famous for its fresh stone crab claws, best enjoyed with a side of tangy mustard sauce.
+2. Stone Crab: Miami is famous for its sweet and succulent stone crab claws, often served with mustard sauce.

 Restaurant Recommendations: